apptainer/singularity-userdocs/environment_and_metadata.rst

 Container Metadata
 ------------------

-Each Singularity container has metadata describing the container, how it was built, etc. This metadata includes the definition file used to build the container and labels, which are specific pieces of information set automatically or explicitly when the container is built.
+Each apptainer container has metadata describing the container, how it was built, etc. This metadata includes the definition file used to build the container and labels, which are specific pieces of information set automatically or explicitly when the container is built.

-For containers that are generated with Singularity version 3.0 and later, default labels are represented using the `rc1 Label Schema
+For containers that are generated with apptainer version 3.0 and later, default labels are represented using the `rc1 Label Schema
 <http://label-schema.org/rc1/>`_.